natir/blog/content/long-read-misassemblies/index.md

 Quast uses mappings with alignment identity upper than `min-identity`.
 So, what could be a good value for this parameter for long-read uncorrected assembly.

-**TODO: Qui génère ce fichier ? minimap ?
-Quast ?**
-The file `contigs_reports/minimap_output/{output-name}.coords` in the fourth column contains the mapping quality.
+The file `contigs_reports/minimap_output/{output-name}.coords`, generate by quast, in the fourth column contains the mapping quality.
 For each dataset, we extracted this value and plot it in an histogram.

 {{ plotly(id="mapping_identity", src="mapping_identity.js") }}